Francesca & Luna

 We work with agents and their clients, with established authors, scholars, and also new writers.
 You can see who they all are on our Luna Family page.
 I am so very proud of our family (#lunaproudparents) and their achievements.

-We work with foreign authors, translations, and we are currently beginning a partnership with Astro Edizioni, an Italian press, to help get our authors into new markets (I am Italian, after all).
+We work with foreign authors, translations, and in partnership with foreign presses, to help get our authors into new markets.

 We organise and attend live events, use advertising, create opportunities (writing contests, open submission weeks, etc.) and we are always keen to find new ways of bringing our family's books to a wider audience.

-As for FT Barbini or, lately, Francesca T Barbini, I am building a separate author page, and I still have my Twitter feed (@FTBarbini).
+As for FT Barbini or, lately, Francesca T Barbini, I have a separate author page, and I still have my Twitter feed (@FTBarbini).
 There will be no author's blog there, as there is one here.
 Any free time will be devoted to writing.

 I will continue to write because I love doing it.
 By the time Oloris closed down, I had already decided to "bring the boys back home", as it were, and re-publish the full Tijaran Tales series under the Luna banner.
 With the business taking precedence, it makes sense to have this control over my own books.
 So, when you see my books in the Luna store, you'll know why.